 Mean, or expected value of a binomial distribution is equal to , and the variance is equal to

 If the number n is rather big, then binominal distribution practically equal to the normal distribution with the expected value np and dispersion npq.

-This calculator calculates probability density function, cumulative distribution function, mean and variance for given p and n.
+This calculator calculates the probability density function, cumulative distribution function, mean, and variance for given p and n.